ccornix/tilebg-py/README.md

 Note that `python` might be invoked differently, depending on the Linux distribution, e.g. as `python3` or `python312`.

-For an editable installation with development-time dependencies, run
+For an editable installation with development dependencies, run

 ```sh
 pip install -e .[devel]